latestmendelssohn/ATM-cash-prediction/README.md

 # Predicting ATM Cash Balance using Time Series

-**An M.Sc.
-(Mathematics) project — forecast daily ATM cash demand, quantify its uncertainty, and turn that into a cost-optimal cash-loading decision, with a Gemini-powered RAG analyst to query the results in plain English.**
+**A project that forecasts daily ATM cash demand, quantify its uncertainty, and turn that into a cost-optimal cash-loading decision, with a Gemini-powered RAG analyst.**

-Every ATM loses money two ways: **stock-outs** (the machine runs dry — lost customers, SLA penalties) and **idle cash** (over-loaded machines tie up currency that earns nothing).
+Every ATM loses money two ways: **stock-outs** (the machine runs dry — lost customers) and **idle cash** (over-loaded machines tie up currency that earns nothing).
 Both come from not knowing tomorrow's demand.
-This project builds a principled time-series forecaster for daily withdrawals, attaches a 95% prediction interval, and converts it into a replenishment policy using inventory theory.
+This project builds a time-series forecaster for daily withdrawals, attaches a 95% prediction interval, and converts it into a replenishment policy using inventory theory.
 It mirrors the stack of the *FinApp RAG Agent* (LangChain + Gemini + ChromaDB + PyPDF, Dockerised, streaming API).

-The project is deliberately compact — **just five Python files.**

 | file | contents |
 |---|---|